Food gives you gas...biogas!

 - Passed on data and results to IES staff to use as a launching point for future biogas, food waste, and sustainability projects

-- University Administrators, architects and engineers requested an assessment of the quanitity of food waste generated by the campus dining hall on a weekly basis in order to access the feasibility of installing an anaerobic digester
+- University Administrators, architects and engineers requested an assessment of the quantity of food waste generated by the campus dining hall on a weekly basis in order to access the feasibility of installing an anaerobic digester

 - The total weight of the food waste for the week was 1972.8 lbs, about 281.8 lbs of food waste per day